pieterjandesmedt/vite-et-reves/content/captains-log/2019-09-23-vlychada-bay-relaxing-at-vlychada-bay.md

 {{< image src="IMG_6752.jpg" alt="Ahhhh... peace and quiet at last" ratio="3x2" >}}

 The people on the shore turned out to be a few easy-going campers spending the night there.
-This beach is undiscovered by the masses and unspoilt.
+This beach is undiscovered by the masses and unspoiled.
 There is also a climbing area close by.

 {{< image src="IMG_5623.jpg" alt="A piece of paradise" ratio="12655x3321" >}}